Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces

+\citet{TajnafoiAMVMPG21} leveraged a full variational Gaussian process to compute mutual information (MI) and then utilized a stochastic greedy algorithm to select the solution sensors that maximize MI.
+This method is a computationally faster generalization of \citet{krauseSG08}.
+However, it still discretizes the environment and performs a combinatorial search, which limits its scalability to problems in 3D spaces.

-\cite{WhitmanMKC21} recently proposed an approach to model spatiotemporal data fields using a combination of sparse Gaussian processes and state space models.
+\citet{WhitmanMKC21} recently proposed an approach to model spatiotemporal data fields using a combination of sparse Gaussian processes~(SGPs) and state space models.
 They then used the spatiotemporal model to sequentially place sensors in a discretized version of the environment.
 Although their spatiotemporal model of the environment resulted in superior sensor placements, the combinatorial search becomes prohibitively large and limits the size of the problems that can be solved using their method.

-Sensor placement in continuous environments has been addressed in the context of informative path planning using gradient-free optimization methods such as evolutionary algorithms~\cite{HitzGGPS17} and Bayesian optimization~\cite{FrancisOMR19}.
-However, both approaches maximized MI computed using GPs, which is computationally expensive.
+\citet{LinCWT19} addressed sensor placement in continuous spaces by first mapping the data samples to a lower-dimensional space and then estimating a lower bound for the mutual information among the data.
+The lower bound on the mutual information was then optimized using Bayesian optimization to find the solution sensing locations.
+Sensor placement in continuous environments has also been addressed in the context of informative path planning using gradient-free optimization methods such as evolutionary algorithms~\citep{HitzGGPS17} and Bayesian optimization~\citep{FrancisOMR19}.
+However, both of these approaches maximize MI computed using GPs, which is computationally expensive.
 In addition, evolutionary algorithms and Bayesian optimization are known to have poor scalability.